containers/quadlet/docs/Fileformat.md

    it can be a username, which means the available subgids of that user will be used.
    If not specified, the default ranges are chosen as the subgids of the `quadlet` user.

+* `KeepId=` (defaults to `no`, only works for user units)

+   If this is enabled, then the user uid will be mapped to itself in the container, otherwise it is mapped to root.
+This is ignored for system units.

 * `Notify=` (defaults to `no`)